znichola/abstract-vm/README.md

 ### Lexographic errors (syntax)

 These come from the lexer, and analysing the token stream.
-They do not throw, but rather are returned from the `Lexer::lex` function.
+They do not throw, but rather are returned from the `Lexer::syntaxValidate` function.
 Eg `int8(bzz)` -> TODO define error type or `push fufu` -> 'fufu' unknown value, `pushh` -> unknown instruction 'pushh'. or `push push` -> Push must be followed by a value.

 ### Parsing errors (syntax + sematic)